janvda/balena-pulseaudio/README.md

 ## Configuration of the `pulseaudio-server` service

-### Configuration of Audio devices connected via USB
+### A. Configuration of Audio devices connected via USB

 If you have one or more audio devices ( speaker, camera with microphone, ...) that you want to (permanently) connect to the USB ports of the raspberry pi then they can be configured as follows: